JuttaPietila/DnD-Character-Creator/README.md

 # author: Jutta Pietilä
 A Character Creator for the fifth edition of the tabletop role-playing game, Dungeons and Dragons

-A small application I made for practicing the use of Java Swing and NeatBeans
+A small application I made for practicing the use of Java Swing and NetBeans

 A character creation application for the fifth edition of the tabletop role-playing game, Dungeons and Dragons.
 The application is used as a base for users to create their own D&D character, or multiple characters.